List of Dungeons & Dragons rulebooks: Dungeons & Dragons 5th edition

 Initially promoted in playtest materials as Dungeons & Dragons Next, the fifth edition of Dungeons & Dragons was released in a staggered fashion through the second half of 2014.
 Unlike previous editions, this edition of the game was developed partly via a public open playtest.
 An early build of the new edition debuted at the 2012 Dungeons & Dragons Experience event to about 500 fans.
 Public playtesting began on May 24, 2012, with the final playtest packet released on September 20, 2013.

 The 5th edition's Basic Rules, a free PDF containing complete rules for play and a subset of the player and DM content from the core rulebooks, was released on July 3, 2014.
 The basic rules have continued to be updated since then to incorporate errata for the corresponding portions of the Player's Handbook and combine the Player's Basic Rules and Dungeon Master's Basic Rules into a single document.
 Public playtests continued through the Unearthed Arcana series, which was published for free online in PDF format.

 Core rules

-As part of the 2024 Rules Revision, the three revised core rulebooks were released staggered between September 2024 and February 2025.
+As part of the 2024 revision to the 5th Edition ruleset, the three revised core rulebooks were released staggered between September 2024 and February 2025.